skadefro/TestMainframe/README.md

-# hercules
-Hercules Source code for testing Open3270
+# A virtual machine image for Hercules.
+Copied here to allow simple testing and development of the TN3270.NET library